mriffaud/Medical-Appointment-No-Shows/README.md

 Most customers attend their appointments on time, but nonetheless about 20% of the patient fail theirs appointments.
 A no-show is costly to the medical centre as it blocks diary slots for patients that otherwise may attend – and it also implies that the patient that no-shows misses out on an opportunity to look after their health.
 The medical centre wants to reduce the impact of no-shows by calling or texting in advance patients that are likely to no-show to remind them of the appointment or offer to reschedule.

 ### Task
-As part of the medical centre new initiative, we want to predict whether patients will attend their appointments or not
+As part of the medical centre new initiative, we want to predict whether patients will attend their appointments or not.

 # Data
 The dataset is available on Kaggle: [medical-appointment](https://www.kaggle.com/joniarroba/noshowappointments)